 There are over 50 weapons and tools to utilise, ranging from bazookas to ninja ropes, to exploding sheep.
 The destructible environments can be used strategically, often to hide away from being corned by your opponents.

-Worms is huge fun in single-player, but it really stands out as one of the all-time classic amiga games, a multiplayer beast and one of the best Amiga games available at the time.
+Worms is huge fun in single-player, but it really stands out as an all-time classic amiga game, an absolute beast of a game in multiplayer too.

 A hugely anticipated game at the time, Theme Park is a building and management sim by Bullfrog.